 Any SMP should be provided to Council along with any other report that recommends such a plan.
-The existence of an SMP will be noted on s149 planning certificates and included in the CLIS.
+The existence of an SMP will be noted on \$149 planning certificates and included in the CLIS.

-Where there is an SMP, and where Council is able to do so, a standard condition of consent will require the registration of a covenant on title requiring compliance with Contamination Central: Supporting safe stable and sustainable redevelopment of land in Central West NSW.
-Funded by the New South Wales Government through the EPA's Contaminated Land Management Program under funding by the NSW Environment Trust the SMP.
+Where there is an SMP, and where Council is able to do so, a standard condition of consent will require the registration of a covenant on title requiring compliance with the SMP.
 This shall be a standard condition of consent for all development applications and Category 1 remediation where there is an SMP.
 It is a requirement relating to the conduct of Category 2 remediation under this policy.